 BEAMA welcome Ofgem's decisions to accelerate the delivery of RIIO T2 and RIIO T3 investment plans through the Accelerated Strategic Transmission Investment (ASTI) programme, worth £20bn.
-Recently, the first of these projects passed the final stage of approval by Ofgem, where Ofgem awarded £4.3bn6 for the Eastern Green Link 2 project7.
-Confirming the high-level needs-case for £19.8bn8 additional spend under ASTI, as compared to the load related investment of £11.1bn initially awarded in RIIO T29, and as part of this making available pre- and early construction funding, represented a step change in regulatory decision-making and enabled early supply chain engagement.
+Recently, the first of these projects passed the final stage of approval by Ofgem, where Ofgem awarded £4.3bn6 for the Eastern Green Link 2 project8.
+Confirming the high-level needs-case for £19.8bn9 additional spend under ASTL as compared to the load related investment of £11.1bn initially awarded in RIIO T210, and as part of this making available pre- and early construction funding, represented a step change in regulatory decision-making and enabled early supply chain engagement.
 The decision to accept the need for projects ahead of the detailed designs and planning applications being submitted and exempting projects from competitive delivery, supported the move to more strategic network development required in GB going forward.
+BEAMA member companies supplying equipment to GB Transmission Owners (TOs) have benefitted from this programme, as some TOs have ahead of time contracted for some of the manufacturing capacity required to deliver the projects.